yume-chan/node-svn/README.md

 npm test
 ````

-All dependencies will be built as static library, and linked into one single dynamic library.
+It will takes minutes to build (~120s on my i7-7567U 2C4T 4GHz, 8G DDR4 2133MHz, ~250s if openssl included), so sit back and relax yourself while it's doing its own things.

-In this way, on Windows it won't use dlls from other SVN installations, on Linux the binrary doesn't need to be patched to change their library searching path.
+All dependencies will be compiled as static library and be linked into one single dynamic library to avoid any dynamic library searching path problems.

 ## Docs